fbacchella/nexusupload/README.md

  - `/Packages/$MAJOR/$arch/file` for packages RPMS
  - `/debug/$MAJOR/file` for debuginfo RPMS

+Those pattern expected the directory depth to be set to 2 in Nexus for corresponding yum repository.

 There is no delete support.
 It's still need to be done using the web interface.

 The pycurlconnection.py is overcomplicated, it should be simplified.